theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomeInstallations.md

 ```

 The environment can be activate with the command `source activate QC_env`.
 And deactivated with `source deactivate`.
-For now, just create the environenment, we will need it soon.
+For now, just create the environment, we will need it soon.

+Detach from the installations screen with `Ctrl a + d`.

 **_STOP HERE AND GO TO THE QC & TRIMMING PART_**

+Go back to the installations screen with `screen -r installations`.

 **Anvi'o**
 Create a virtual environment for Anvi'o and install all dependencies using Bioconda. (takes 5–10 min)